DimitriPalmer22/Relapse-Code-Documentation/Documentation/Vertical Slice Notes.md

 		- and buy burnout
 		- Show off the fact that we can't interact with the shop anymore.
 		- Elaborate the design intentions for why we can only get 1 item in the shop.
 	- Before we leave, inspect the gauntlet.
 	- Also, pick up the keycard.
+- Demonstrate burnout on a monster
+- Go to the stairwell and show off the keycard system for the 4th floor.